Last updated on

 That’s not because they aren’t primed to, however.
 But, as real estate broker, Richard Haynes, predicts,

-“Mortgage rates will rise by 0.25%, and possibly by 0.50% in 2018 if things get crazy… If rates go higher than that, the Fed will step in and reinvest more principle and buy up mortgages to lower rates and get them under control.”
+“Mortgage rates will rise by 0.25%, and possibly by 0.50% if things get crazy… If rates go higher than that, the Fed will step in and reinvest more principle and buy up mortgages to lower rates and get them under control.”

 More than likely, an interest rate increase of .25% or .5% won’t make a remarkable impact on the number of buyers.
 Of course, that percentage has the potential to cruise higher.

 Daniil Kleyman, a real estate developer from Richmond, VA, and owner of RehabValuator, says, “Rates are going up for sure, and probably significantly.”

 No one can know exactly what’s going to happen.
 But rates are going to rise and the federal government will probably step in to balance those rates out once they climb too high.

 5. Investors And Agents Will See Greater Competition